Consdata/kouncil/docs/configuration/schema-registry/SCHEMA_REGISTRY_SSL.md

 ## Advanced config - SSL Schema registry

 {% hint style="warning" %}
 **WARNING**

 This configuration will be deprecated in version 1.9 and removed in 1.10.
 In version 1.9 this configuration will be used to preload your clusters.
 {% endhint %}

-Let's assume that your SchemaRegistry is secured and you need SSL to connect.
-You need to provide a client truststore, containing CA public certificate and keystore with both client private key and CA signed certificate.
+Assuming your SchemaRegistry is secured and requires SSL for connection, you need to provide a client truststore that contains the CA's public certificate, and a keystore that includes both the client's private key and the CA-signed certificate.

 ```yaml
 kouncil: